 Since 1945, only seven amateur golfers have won a PGA Tour event.
 Phil Mickelson was the most recent, at the 1991 Tucson Open at the age of 20.

 Now, Dunlap, also 20 years old, has a chance to repeat that feat at The American Express 2024.
-The tournament takes place on three par-72 courses in California: Laquinta Country Club, Stadium and Nicklaus Course at the PGA West complex.
+The tournament takes place on three par-72 courses in California: Laquinta Country Club, Stadium and Nicklaus Course in the PGA West complex.

 In the third round on January 20, Dunlap went to La Quinta and raised his score to -27 thanks to 10 birdies and an eagle on hole 6 from a long putt.